 - CIT Bank address: CIT Bank, 75 North Fair Oaks Ave, Pasadena, CA 91103

-CIT Bank Savings Builder Promotion – Earn up to $300
+CIT Bank Savings Builder Promotion – Currently Paused

-CIT Bank is currently offering both current and new customers a bonus when they meet deposit requirements in a Savings Builder account.
+CIT Bank was recently offering a savings bonus of up to $300 for both current and new customers when they met deposit requirements in a Savings Builder account.

-- Open a Savings Builder account with a minimum of $100 and enter the promo code, Spring20.
+- Open a Savings Builder account with a minimum of $100 and enter the promo code, [offer expired].
 (Current customers must sign up via the promotion page and enter the promo code).

 - Earn a $150 bonus with a minimum deposit of $25,000 within 15 days.

 - Earn a $300 bonus with a deposit of $50,000 or more within 15 days.

 - Maintain the minimum balance requirement for 90 calendar days (new customers) or 30 calendar days (current customers) following the end of the 15-day Funding Period to be eligible for the bonus.

 - Offer valid on new or current Savings Builder accounts funded between February 19 and May 30, 2020.

 - Customers enrolled in a Savings Builder bonus promotion prior to January 17, 2020, are not eligible for this promotion.